 Over the years, I’ve learned what things to outsource in order to save myself time and stress.

 In the past, my husband did our family photography.
 This meant he was always hauling heavy equipment at every family event or vacation we went on.
-And sometimes he’d be so focused on scenic photography that he would forget to take photos of our kids!
+And sometimes, he’d be so focused on scenic photography that he would forget to take photos of our kids!

 That being said, it wasn’t until a couple of years ago that I decided to start hiring a professional photographer anytime we planned a trip somewhere fun.
 I book our vacation photographer at the same time I’m planning our other activities.

 I’ve found that Flytographer photographers always know the coolest spots for family photos.
 So, I just take a look at the options and pick the one that looks like our style.
 I like that they had plenty of great Big Island Hawaii photographers to choose from too.

 Hiring a vacation photographer is like hiring a personal travel buddy whose only focus is getting gorgeous photos of you and your family.